 Greta joined the Army and served tours of duty in Bosnia and Iraq not long after leaving college.
 Now she lives in Bloomington, Minn. with her husband Ryan and four children.
 Ryan currently works in the mortgage industry, utilizing his background in both marketing and accounting.
 Though he has no plans to leave his job, he helps Greta run their Plato’s Closet part-time.

 While Greta has experience working in a Winmark store, she had no experience owning a business prior to opening her Maplewood location.
 She spent the last eight years as a stay-at-home mother.
-Despite this, she knew joining the Winmark family was the right decision.
+Despite this, she knew joining the Winmark network of brands was the right decision.

 “Both Ryan and I wanted to be business owners for many years,” Greta said.
 “We loved the clothing resale concept – the environmental impact of reusing clothes and being able to level the playing field for many teens by giving them the opportunity to buy name-brand styles at affordable prices.
 We knew Winmark was a proven, high-quality franchisor from our family connections.”